xbmc/repo-plugins/plugin.onedrive/README.md

 Play all your media from Microsoft OneDrive including Videos, Music and Pictures.
 * Unlimited personal accounts
 * Playback your music and videos.
 Listing of videos with thumbnails.
+* Subtitles can be assigned automatically if a .str file exists next to the video.
 * Export your videos to your library (.strm files).
 You can export your music too, but kodi won't support it yet.
 It's a Kodi issue for now.
 * Show your photos individually or run a slideshow of them.
 Listing of pictures with thumbnails.
 * Auto-Refreshed slideshow.